-60% of women in the United States have at least 1 drink once a year, but 13% have more than 7 drinks per week .
+60 percent of women in the United States have at least 1 drink once a year, but 13 percent have more than 7 drinks per week .
 According to the US Department of Health and Human Services, the guidelines for moderate drinking is no more than 1 drink per day for women .
-According to the Centers for Disease Control and Prevention, 70% of binge drinking episodes involve adults age 26 and older .
+The Centers for Disease Control and Prevention (CDC) reports that 70 percent of binge drinking episodes involve those over the age of 26 .

 Women and Binge Drinking